mehulagg/gitlab/doc/user/packages/go_proxy/index.md

 ## Enable the Go proxy

-The Go proxy for GitLab is under development and not ready for production use, due to [potential performance issues with large repositories](https://gitlab.com/gitlab-org/gitlab/-/issues/218083).
+The Go proxy for GitLab is under development, and isn't ready for production use due to [potential performance issues with large repositories](https://gitlab.com/gitlab-org/gitlab/-/issues/218083).

 It is deployed behind a feature flag that is _disabled by default_.